Drayton, Somerset

-Drayton is a village and civil parish in Somerset, England, focussed less than a mile from Curry Rivel and five miles southwest of Somerton in the South Somerset district.
+Drayton is a village and civil parish in Somerset, England, located less than a mile from Curry Rivel and five miles southwest of Somerton in the South Somerset district.
 It adjoins the River Isle, near its confluence with the Parrett, and the former Westport Canal.
 The parish includes the hamlet of Midelney.

 The village has a population of 379 and is home to St Catherine's parish church and the Drayton Crown pub.

 History

 It is trite in Anglo-Saxon language the name of the village means literally "drawing-town", the word dray being largely obsolete save for dray horse being one that drags or draws a load, at a time when the inceptive form of town ton had not turned into its larger sense today.
 Locally this may refer to "ledges or drays" being used for boats or for the drawn plough as in most other examples.

 The probable site of a Roman house has been identified west of the vicarage.

 Drayton was part of the hundred of Abdick and Bulstone.